opencog/atomspace/README.md

 * OCaml bindings (experimental).
 * Optional; almost no existing code makes use of OCaml.
 * https://www.ocaml.org/ | `apt install ocaml ocaml-findlib`

-###### Postgres
-* Distributed, multi-client networked storage.
-* Needed for "remembering" between shutdowns (and for distributed AtomSpace)
-* Optional; The RocksDB backend is recommended.
-Use the cogserver to get a distributed atomspace.
-* https://postgres.org | `apt install postgresql postgresql-client libpq-dev`

 ### Building AtomSpace